harveybi/ENIGMA-Sleep-Cognitive-Performance/README.md

 # ENIGMA Sleep Cognition

-This repository contains the analysis code and reviewer-facing reproducibility materials for the manuscript "Sleep, brain structure, and cognition across ENIGMA cohorts" (working title).
-The code supports multisite data preparation, machine-learning model training, out-of-sample validation, SHAP/SHAP-IQ interpretation, and manuscript figure/table generation.
-Participant-level cohort data are not included.
+This repository contains the analysis code for the manuscript “Prediction of cognitive performance by demographics, sleep, and brain morphometry: machine learning findings from the ENIGMA-Sleep Working Group.”
+The code supports multisite cohort data preparation, leakage-controlled machine learning model training, out-of-cohort validation, SHAP and SHAP-IQ model interpretation, participant subgroup analysis.

 ## Repository Map